sashinpivotal/java-class-examples/my-first-fullstack-with-security/README.md

 ## Trouble-shooting

+- For now, the application is using H2.
+You can certainly use MySQL.
-- If experience any kind of persistence related problem, please make sure you do the following to the running MySQL server
+- If experience any kind of MySQL related problem, please make sure you do the following to the running MySQL server

 ```sql
 drop database mydb;